darinz/DL/02_Neural_Network/05_skip_connections.md

 2. **Gradient flow**: Direct path for gradients
 3. **Feature preservation**: Original features remain accessible
 4. **Easier optimization**: Network can learn incremental improvements

+> **Key Insight:**
+> ResNet was the first architecture to successfully train networks with over 100 layers, winning the 2015 ImageNet competition and inspiring a new generation of deep models.

 ### Implementation